What is the London Stock Exchange (LSE)?

 In October 2007, the London Stock Exchange merged with Milan Stock Exchange (Borsa Italiana) and created the London Exchange Group.
 The London-based group is a stock exchange and financial information company that owns MillenniumIT, Russell Indexes, FTSE International, and Exactpro.
 It also owns majority stakes in LCH and MTS.
 It also operates in North America, Italy, France, and Sri Lanka.

-The London Stock Exchange enables companies to join the equity market to raise capital and increase their profile, as well as gain access to market valuation.
+The London Stock Exchange enables companies to join the equity market to raise capital and increase their profile.
 Companies of different sizes can list on the LSE as the bourse runs several markets for listing.
 It also offers different ways to raise capital.

 For instance, international companies can list their shares and depositary receipts on the exchange.
 In 2004, the LSE began operating in Hong Kong, allowing it to tap over 200 companies in the Asia-Pacific region.